 Velji Vrh (The High Peak)

-This is the highest peak on Šipan, and it is located in the north-west from Šipanska Luka.
-You can spot it and the big antennas installed on it on your right as you enter Šipanska Luka from the field of Šipan.
+This is the highest peak on Šipan, located in the north-west from Šipanska Luka.
+You can spot it on your right as you enter Šipanska Luka from the field of Šipan, with the big antennas installed on the top.
 Velji Vrh is 243 meters above sea level and reveals a fabulous panoramic view towards the mainland, other islands around Šipan, even Mljet, Šipanska Luka and the field of Šipan.

 Impressive antennas mounted on Velji Vrh.